Home

 Hip Muscles

-The psoas, gluteus medius, gluteus maximus, & your the muscles in the back of your thigh (the posterior thigh muscles), which make up the hamstrings.
+The psoas, gluteus medius, gluteus maximus, and your the muscles in the back of your thigh (the posterior thigh muscles), which make up the hamstrings.
 These work to flex your lets at the hips, and to a lesser extent at the knees.

 What're the Best Methods of Core Muscle Exercise?